xorinzor/shoutzor-pagekit/README.md

-# pagekit-shoutzor-module

 ![shoutzor-logo](./xorinzor/shoutzor/shoutzor-logo.png)

-The Shoutzor module and required theme for Pagekit.
+This version of shoutzor is built as an module and theme for Pagekit.

 Shoutzor is a central music playing system that allows your LAN-party (or other kind of event) to have centralized music!

 **Not finished!
-Still under development**
+Still under development. (about 90% finished)**

-**Keep in mind this module and theme are not designed to work nice with other modules, they're intended as a standalone app.**
+*Keep in mind this module and theme are not designed to work nice with other modules and/or themes, they're intended as a standalone app.*

-How to install:
+##How to install:

 1. Copy the "xorinzor" directory into your pagekit's "packages" directory
 2. Enable the "Shoutzor" module and set your theme to the "shoutzor-theme" theme.